 For me, it’s a three-way tie between Chocolate & Peanut Butter, Chocolate & Mint, and Chocolate & Coconut.
 I could never pick a favorite, but I highly recommend making each combo as often as possible (for comparison & research purposes of course!)

 Peanut Butter Frosting and Chocolate are the Perfect Combination

 Okay, let’s get back to the star of our post.
 There are countless reasons to love this recipe.
 This peanut butter frosting is perfectly peanut buttery, has a delightfully silky texture, and if you are a fan of the Viva Paper Towel Method of smoothing, it smooths exceptionally well.

 There’s no better match for peanut butter frosting than a delicious chocolate cake, is there?
 You have the sweet and salty flavors from the peanut butter buttercream, and the rich decadence of the chocolate cake.
 Perfection!

 I absolutely love peanut butter buttercream swirled high onto cupcakes, sandwiched in between layers of rich chocolate cake, or injected into the centers of chocolate cupcakes to make them even more irresistible.

 You can frost entire cakes with this recipe also, as we did in our AMAZING Peanut Butter Cake Recipe!

-How to add a buttercream filling to cupcakes
+How to Inject buttercream filling into cupcakes

 When I make cupcakes, I often fill the centers with a filling–sometime’s it’s the same as the swirled frosting on top, and other times I go with a different flavor.